halfer/proximate-requester/README.md

 ---

 * Functional tests to check the proxy serves the correct results in a variety of situations.
-* Injectable classes to determine what features in a request make it unique.
+* When hashing a POST request, POST variables should be taken into account.
 * The fetcher currently uses raw cURL, but this will probably be swapped to [a wrapper library](https://github.com/php-mod/curl) instead, to improve testability.
 * Support for releases of Guzzle older than version 6.